burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.5.3 - Basic Deno Support, JSDoc Improvements, and Linting Fixes

+- **Added basic Deno support, improved JSDoc documentation, and resolved linting issues in generated projects**: Supe Project Creator now supports Deno alongside Node.js and Bun.
+JSDoc documentation has been enhanced, including the addition of a new `runtime` variable.
+Linting issues in the generated Deno and Bun projects have also been fixed, ensuring cleaner, error-free code.

 ### Version 1.5.2 - README Enhancements, bun start Command, and New Test Script